Wiltshire Winter Wonders

 Photo of pumpkin

-I then ran past the pile of wood waiting to become our village bonfire:-Looping back through the village I first passed a house that had peaked too early:-
+I then ran past the pile of wood waiting to become our village bonfire:-

 and then a house with a basket of windfall apples with a sign saying “Help yourself”.
 Would have been rude not to, so final few metres were run whilst clutching an armful of goodies.